Get involved! Send your photos, video, news & views by texting WN NEWS to 80360 or e-mail us

 Vomiting hell - "hospitals can't cope"

-The full impact of the winter diarrhoea and vomiting bug norovirus on county hospitals was laid bare at a meeting of NHS chiefs at Southcrest Manor Hotel in Redditch on Wednesday.
+The full impact of the winter diarrhoea and vomiting bug norovirus on the Alexandra Hospital, as well as the Worcester Royal and Kidderminster Hospital, was laid bare at a meeting of NHS chiefs at Southcrest Manor Hotel in Redditch last week.

 Harry Turner, chairman of Worcestershire Acute Hospitals NHS Trust, said: “It’s clear we can’t go through this again next winter.”